hugomilan/tlmbht/docs/vte/pennes 2D triangle.md

     {
         equation = BHE;
         number = 11;
-        Temperature = 150;
+        Temperature = 100;
     }

     Boundary
     {
         equation = BHE;
         number = 8;
-        Heat flux = 1e5;
+        Heat flux = 1e4;
     }

 The file cpennes2Tr_full.tlm contains additional explanation about the input.
-If you want more information in how to configure the case file, go to [How to configure a case file.](https://github.com/hugomilan/tlmbht/wiki/How-to-configure-a-case-file)
+If you want more information in how to configure the case file, go to [How to configure a case file.]({{ site.baseurl }}{% link vte/configure case file.md %})

 ### 4) Solve the problem.